Piyapat-Thongrueng/hotelBooking-Backend/README.md

 ## Build and Run the project

-open Terminal in IDE and run command Maven in order to download all relavant dependencies and run the project.
+Open Terminal in IDE and run command Maven in order to download all relevant dependencies and run the project.

     mvn clean install